64kramsystem/personal_notes/linux_tools.md

 Key servers are surprisingly terrible (timeouts, usability, correct practices...).

-**IMPORTANT**: once a key has been published, the master key is required in order to replace an existing public key; without it, nothing can be done, aside waiting for the expiry.
+WATCH OUT: once a key has been published, the master key is required in order to replace an existing public key; without it, nothing can be done, aside waiting for the expiry.

 The best choice is [The HKPS pool](http://hkps.pool.sks-keyservers.net) (see [Stack Overflow](https://superuser.com/a/228033)).